scikit-image/scikit-image/INSTALL.rst

 Known challenges
 ++++++++++++++++

-1. Conflicting versions of Python: If you installed an other version of python, then the default ``python3`` command may not be the system's python version where you just installed ``scikit-image`` using this command.
+1. Conflicting versions of Python: If you installed another version of python, then the default ``python3`` command may not be the system's python version where you just installed ``scikit-image`` using this command.
 Make sure that ``python3`` points to the expected location for your system.
 For Ubuntu 20.04, the expected location